peter-cyber-create/ndc-frontend/README.md

-# National Digital Health Conference 2025
+# NACNDC & JASHConference 2025

 A modern, responsive web application for the National Annual Communicable and Non-Communicable Diseases (NACNDC) and 19th Joint Scientific Health (JASH) Conference 2025.